IIIF/api/source/auth/2.0/probe.md

 Non-user-driven clients simply access the URI from `id` to obtain any access cookie, and then use the related access token service, as described below.

 __Warning__<br/>
-If the content resources and access service are on a different origin from the client, and the authorisation is based on an access cookie, the Kiosk pattern will likely fail unless the user has recently interacted with the access service origin in a first party context as described in section 2.2.3.1. above.
+If the content resources and access service are on a different origin from the client, and the authorization is based on an access cookie, the Kiosk pattern will likely fail unless the user has recently interacted with the access service origin in a first party context as described in section 2.2.3.1. above.
 {: .alert}

 An example service description for the Kiosk interaction pattern: